xyphllipyx/ChameleonMini/README.md

 ---

 #### 1. Turn on Bluetooth and check the battery:

    1. When the power is `OFF`, press any button once to turn on the Bluetooth power, and at the same time, display the current power with a white LED.
    2. With the Bluetooth in the `ON` state, click any button to turn off the Bluetooth power, the power LED goes out, and the system sleeps.
    3. Bluetooth will sleep automatically after no operation for 15 seconds.
          - Press any button once to shut down immediately.

 #### 2. Turn on the chameleon:

    1. With the Bluetooth in the `ON` state, double click any button.
 Or in the `OFF` state, triple click any button times to turn `ON` the chameleon.
    2. The red LED lights up to indicate the slot number.
    3. Chameleon will automatically sleep and shut down after no operation for 5 seconds.

 #### 3. Bootloader/DFU firmware upgrade methods:

    1. With the chameleon in the `OFF` state, press and hold the yellow button near the USB while inserting it into the USB port.
 The chameleon will enter the `DFU firmware upgrade` mode.
-   2. Plug your chameleon in via USB into a PC and use your favorite terminal application to connect to it.
+   2. Usee your favorite terminal application to connect to it.
 Type `upgrade` and hit `Enter`.
    3. Further information from the original: [Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)

 #### 4. Schematics for ChameleonMini: